 My name is Isaac Livingston.
 I am from Neyyoor India.

 This page editorial help: Sister Lynn near Atlanta, GA

-We are reconciled by the death of Jesus, received atonement, and shall be saved if we live his life, and it is not for healing, (Romans 5:10-11).
-Atonement and propitiation forgive past sins, if we will live his life in the future, (Romans 3:25).
-Since he died for us all, those who live should not live for ourselves, but live for him who died for us, (2 Corinthians 5:14-15).
-Now, we are reconciled to God.
-Since Jesus bore our sins, we will die to sins, and live righteous, (1 Peter 2:24-25, 2 Corinthians 5:20-21).
-If we are saved, we will live his life.
+We are reconciled by the death of Jesus, and he is our atonement and propitiation to forgive our past sins, if we will live his life in the future, Romans 3:25, and 5:10-11.
+Since he died for us, we must live for him, 2 Corinthians 5:14-15.
+Jesus bore our sins.
+So, we must die to sins, 1 Peter 2:24-25, and 2 Corinthians 5:20-21.
+If we do not live his life, we are not saved.

 Jesus Christ and his apostles healed anybody, which was for a sign given from God, to acknowledge that these men were from God.
 But, when it comes to those inside the church, who already know the basics of Jesus Christ, healing works in a different way, since they do not need a sign.
 Preachers claim that the atonement for our sins is made on the cross.
 Jesus Christ is our atonement.
 In a strange way the preachers claim that since the atonement for our sins and sickness is made, that all we have to do is to claim it, and we will be saved and will be healed.
 It sounds good, but it is just hog-wash.
 Divine healing is by the gift and power from God as a sign, but it is not provided as atonement and it is not to everybody.
 And atonement is not substitution.
 Preachers do not know what atonement is, but they preach that they will go to heaven because Jesus has sacrificed himself for them.
 In a desperate attempt, they come up with anything to preach a free ride salvation.